avyboy/aresmush/features/handles.md

 Even if you link characters to your handle, you get to choose who can see that link.
 When someone looks at your handle profile, will they see that character?
 When someone looks at that character, will they see your handle?
 This setting is **per-character**.

 * Public - Everyone can see this character linked to your handle.
-* Friends-Only - Only designated friends will see this character linked to your handle.
+* Friends-Only - Only people on your friends list will see this character linked to your handle.
 * Admin-Only - Only game admin will see this character linked to your handle.
 AresMUSH.com website admin(s) are bound by our [Privacy Policy]({{site.siteroot}}/privacy.html) and will not misuse your handle information.
-Game admins are not, so remember, the only truly private character is one who is not linked to your handle at all.
+Game admins are not, so remember - the only truly private character is one who is not linked to your handle at all.

 # How do I get a handle?

 You sign up for a handle on the AresMUSH.com website.
 Handles are globally unique, which is just another way of saying there can only be one "@Faraday" across all AresMUSH games.

-You *can* have multiple handles, but it offers limited utility so most people will probably only have one.
+You *can* have multiple handles.
+You might do this to take advantage of the handle functionality within a *single game* without tying all your other characters to it.